 The color selection box also lets you individually change any color by modifying the numerical values in the fields provided to the right of the color palette.
 You can use the color schemes known as CMYK (Cyan, Magenta, Yellow, Black) or RGB (Red, Green, Blue).

-Click on the Edit button to open the Color dialog, where you can set individual colors.
+Click on the Pick button to open the Pick a Color dialog, where you can set individual colors.
 See “Color options” in Chapter 2 Setting Up LibreOffice in this guide.

 For a more detailed description of color palettes and their options, see the Draw Guide Chapter 10 Advanced Draw Techniques.